skydive-project/skydive-golang-operator/README.md

 <!-- ABOUT THE PROJECT -->

-# Skydive Operator (WIP)
+# Skydive Operator

-This is a simple operator to deploy skydive analyzer and agents.
+This is an operator to deploy skydive analyzer, agents and flow-exporter.

 <!-- GETTING STARTED -->